 She also remembers her aunt and siblings were also there for her when she needed them.
 Jodi’s aunt flew in from Utah to take care of her when her father fell ill, and her sister also took time to visit and inspire Jodi to change her diet.

 If there is one thing Jodi teaches us from her life, it is that no matter what faces us, we have to keep pushing forward.
 She has become an example not just for mesothelioma patients, but for anyone coping with a cancer diagnosis.

-Jodi was brave enough to share her battles with depression and anxiety, which had the unintended consequence of reframing her life to appreciate the little things.
+Jodi was brave enough to share her battles with depression and anxiety, which had the unexpected results of reframing her life to appreciate the little things.

 One of the fundamental aspects of surviving mesothelioma that resonate with each story is the importance of attitude.
 Every survivor’s story is different, but having a positive mindset is a seemingly unalterable constant.
 Jodi is no different, and for her, celebrating every achievement she makes, no matter how minor, makes all the difference.

 Jodi has come a long way since her diagnosis.
-She has had courageous and inspiring celebrations like sky-diving on her 30th birthday a few short years after her diagnosis.
+She has had courageous and inspiring celebrations like sky-diving on her 30th birthday a few short years after her diagnosis and treatment.
+She also celebrated her 40th birthday and 20-year survival milestone since her diagnosis in 1999.
 Jodi has also celebrated the recovery process from her EPP allowing her to stand in the shower again.
 Small things like that can be extremely gratifying.

 “It’s good if you celebrate the milestones,” said Jodi.

 “Something little that gives you a sense of accomplishment.
 Riding the bike around the block, celebrate that.
 Getting through your chemo, radiation, being alive a year after it, celebrate that.”